MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-latency.md

 40

-Using the data above, let’s say a user goes with DA’s default delay tolerance settings and wants to calculate the average of the temp values ingested.
-Temp values 20 and 30 will be considered and the average temp will be calculated as 25.
+Using the data above, let’s say a user goes with Data Activator's default late arrival tolerance settings and wants to calculate the average of the temperature values ingested.
+Temperature values 20 and 30 will be considered and the average temperature will be calculated as 25.

 However, if the user sets a delay tolerance of at least 5 min, the value 40 will also now be considered and the avg temp will be calculated as 30.